bhuvesh/website/content/publication/dp-auctions.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
+publication = "NeuRIPS, 2019"
-publication = "In submission." publication_short = "In submission"
+publication_short = "NeuRIPS 2019"

 # Abstract and optional shortened version.
-abstract = "This paper studies the problem of designing near-optimal repeated auctions with the goal of maximizing revenue for the seller.
-The classical approach to optimizing revenue requires a known prior distribution on the demand of the participants in the auction, but this can be replaced with a sequential learning strategy that estimates bidder demand from data.
-When buyers can participate in multiple rounds, however, they have an opportunity and incentive to strategically adjust their behavior, especially in earlier rounds, to achieve more favorable prices.
-Such non-truthful behavior is undesirable for many reasons, and in this work we propose a repeated auction framework that is approximately revenue optimal yet limits the bidders' potential for manipulation.
-The fundamental tool we rely on is *differential privacy*, which helps to ensure weak dependencies in the mechanism from round to round."
+abstract = "We study the problem of learning Bayesian-optimal revenue-maximizing auctions.
+The classical approach to maximizing revenue requires a known prior distribution on the demand of the bidders, although recent work has shown how to replace the knowledge of a prior distribution with a polynomial sample.
+However, in an online setting, when buyers can participate in multiple rounds, standard learning techniques are susceptible to strategic overfitting: bidders can improve their long-term wellbeing by manipulating the trajectory of the learning algorithm in earlier rounds.
+For example, they may be able to strategically adjust their behavior in earlier rounds to achieve lower, more favorable future prices.
+Such non-truthful behavior can hinder learning and harm revenue.
+In this paper, we combine tools from differential privacy, mechanism design, and sample complexity to give a repeated auction that (1) learns bidder demand from past data, (2) is approximately revenue-optimal, and (3) strategically robust, as it incentivizes bidders to behave truthfully."

 # Featured image thumbnail (optional)
 image_preview = ""